The proliferation of Full Colour Graphics Displays with Touch

 There are very few embedded designs on the market today that do not have a display.
 Even many consumer white goods and kitchen appliances incorporate some form of display.
 Buttons, rotary selectors, switches and other input devices are being replaced by more colourful and easier-to-use touch screen displays in industrial machines, thermostats, drink dispensers, 3D printers, commercial applications - virtually any electronic application.

 Undoubtedly, this trend has greatly been accelerated over the past decade by the adoption of the smartphone and the emergence of tablet computers.
 Users of electronic devices have come to expect an intuitive graphical user interface (GUI) with touch control to interact with the device.
 Touch displays add a more aesthetically pleasing look and intuitive interaction to a wide variety of commercial and industrial products.
-This explosive adoption is reflected in the Global Market Forecast for touch screen modules, which is expected to exceed $40bn by 2024.
+This explosive adoption is reflected in recent forecasts for touch screen modules, which is expected to exceed $110bn by 2027.

 As a result, an increasing number of designers and manufacturers are feeling the pressure to design a display into their new devices or to upgrade their existing devices by replacing physical buttons with graphic displays with touch.
 Often, this task is easier said than done.
 Particularly for smaller organisations that are specialised in single core applications, like coffee machines, but lack the resources and know-how in the display department.